-“Measure for Measure,” the last of Shakespeare’s great comedies, will be performed Nov.
+The last of Shakespeare’s great comedies, the classic will be performed Nov.
 17-21 at 8 p.m. nightly plus a 3 p.m. matinee on Nov.
 21. All performances are at The Playhouse, 1911 S. Third St.

-Directed by Rinda Frye, associate professor and director of Graduate Studies, the play’s characters are caught in the age-old scheme involving abuse of power as those in authority attempt to impose sex for political favors.
+Characters in Measure for Measure are caught in an age-old scheme involving abuse of power, as those in authority attempt to impose sex for political favors.

-Frye found the issue of justice and authority is still very timely, similar to what could be read in today’s newspapers.
+Frye said she found that the issue of justice and authority is still very timely and similar to what someone could read in a modern newspaper.

 I was more and more drawn to the common people in the play, Frye said.
 Shakespeare sees them as amusing and portrays them as morally flawed, yet as deeply human as you and I.